DoraNetwork/tendermint/docs/architecture/adr-020-block-size.md

 - AminoOverheadForBlock - 5 bytes (assuming MaxHeaderBytes includes amino
   overhead for encoding header, MaxVoteBytes - for encoding vote, etc.)

+We should write a test that fails if the underlying structs got changed, but MaxXXX stayed the same.

 ## Status

 Proposed.